itsschwer/ror2-huddle-up/README.md

 ## todo (maybe)
 - config
     - what to display in tooltip
+    - when to display in tooltip (granular?)
+        - always
+        - on tp boss defeat
+        - on tp charged
+- track more?
-        - add lunar pods?
+    - lunar pods?
-        - add blood shrines?
+    - blood shrines?
-        - add mountain shrines?
+    - mountain shrines?
-        - add barrels?
-    - only display after tp charged
-        - granular?
+    - barrels/stalks?

 ## wontdo
 - add proper objectives — too convenient